 Young Blood Predator

 The young blood Predators are juvenile Predators who have not been blooded yet.
 This means they have not participated in an official hunt to gain them a blooded status.
 Usually, on this hunt the Xenomorphs are being hunted.
 Although inexperienced, the Young Bloods use a multitude of different weapons, but are more focused on their melee capabilities.
 This is most likely to bring fourth a challenging hunt.
 Often, the young blood Predators are killed on their first hunt like happened in Antartica in 2004 in the events of the Alien vs. Predator movie.
-All three young bloods - Scar, Celtic and Chopper were killed outright by Xenomorphs while Scar managed to last a bit longer.
+Of the three young bloods Celtic and Chopper were killed outright by Xenomorphs while Scar managed to last a bit longer.

 The elder Predator is a leader of a tribe or a clan of Predators.
 They are centuries old and have endured several hunts and gained many trophies.
 Generally more wise than their young companions, they choose to stay in the background and evaluate on the hunt in the end.
 The first elder Predator shows up in the end of Predator 2 and another in the finale of Alien vs. Predator.
 Both elders must witness the death of a younger Predator and give the surviving human a trophy.

 The super Predators are different subspecies of Yautja who are physically stronger and more vicious than the regular Predators.
 They have red eyes and more reptilian appearance.
 Their dreadlocks are more swept back and their face is longer than the regular Predators.
 When hunting, the super predators tend to use traps and Hell-Hounds to flush out their prey.
 3 super Predators - Berserker, Tracker and Falconer hunted on the Game Preserve planet in the Predators movie and were all killed by humans.